 Invasive species presented a lower C50%VO2than natives.
 Moreover, we also found that erect-invasive organisms had lower C50%VO2 values than erect-natives.
-Because we only had one native-flat species, we could formally compare native and invasive flat species.
-However, we still can say that the flat-invasive organisms had the lowest C50%VO2across all functional groups, and could withstand extremely hypoxic levels (~ 5 % air saturation).
-Within the context of R* theory, species with low CCO2 (or PCO2), should be better competitors than species with higher CCO2 as they can maintain aerobic metabolism at relatively higher rates in hypoxic conditions.
-It has also been demonstrated that species with low CCO2 can diminish the oxygen in the areas immediately surrounding them, leaving little oxygen available for other species (Ferguson et al. 2013). say that exploitative competition for oxygen ability is an interaction that can play an important role in as .
+Because we only had two native-flat species, we could not formally compare native and invasive flat species.
+However, we note that the flat-invasive organisms had the lowest C50%VO2across all functional groups, and could withstand extremely hypoxic levels (~ 5 % air saturation).
+Within the context of R* theory, species with low CCO2 (or PCO2), should be better competitors than species with higher CCO2 because they can maintain aerobic metabolism at relatively higher rates in hypoxic conditions.
+It has also been demonstrated that species with low CCO2 can diminish the oxygen in the areas immediately surrounding them, leaving little oxygen available for other species (Ferguson et al. 2013).
+It seems that exploitative competition for oxygen has the potential to play an important role in marine invasions.

 Across a range of taxa and systems, invasive species tend to have characteristics that make them more resistant to stressful conditions than native species (van Kleunen et al. 2010b, Zerebecki and Sorte 2011, Lejeusne et al. 2014).
 Some studies suggest that invasive species are evolving to tolerate anthropogenic perturbations.
-For example, heavy metals, antifouling agents and other pollutants are selective pressures that favor invasive organisms, and studies of invasive species have shown that resistance to pollutants can be heritable Floerl and Inglis 2005.
+For example, heavy metals, antifouling agents and other pollutants are selective pressures that favor invasive organisms, and studies of invasive species have shown that resistance to pollutants can be heritable (Levinton et al. 2003, Floerl and Inglis 2005, Piola et al. 2009, McKenzie et al. 2011) .
 Tolerance to lower oxygen levels has evolved independently many times, as a response to environments where hypoxic conditions or strong fluctuations in oxygen availability dominate (Hochachka and Lutz 2001, Nilsson and Ostlund-Nilsson 2004, Mandic et al. 2009).
 Usually the physiological thresholds of the species matches the minimum oxygen level of the environment, therefore hypoxia tolerance is an important trait that can determine the distribution and abundance of organisms (Stillman and Somero 1996, Lagos et al. 2011, Verberk et al. 2011).
 We do not know if resistance to hypoxia in invasive organisms is a heritable trait that enhances their evolutionary pathway, or whether this trait is an example of phenotypic plasticity.
 However, the reduction of oxygen levels associated with artificial structures may be acting as a selection pressure that favors invasive organisms.
+We would therefore suggest that species that are already tolerant to low oxygen conditions might be more likely to become invasive if translocated by humans.

-The that artificial structures provide windows for invasion via mediation of water flow.
-As lowering water flow increases the prevalence of hypoxic and anoxic microsites it is likely that such habitats become hostile to native species.
-Thus the niche is made to be exclusively available to invasive organisms.
-From a management perspective, artificial structures that maintain water flow rates that result in the adequate replenishment of oxygen at local scales might be more effective at promoting the proliferation of native species and less prone to invasion
+Our results suggest that artificial structures provide windows for invasion via mediation of water flow.
+As lowering water flow increases the prevalence of hypoxic and anoxic microsites it is likely that a higher proportion of such habitats are hostile to native species while still allowing invasive species to function normally.
+From a management perspective, artificial structures that maintain water flow rates that result in the adequate replenishment of oxygen at local scales might be more effective at promoting the proliferation of native species and discouraging invasion.

 ACKNOWLEDGEMENTS

-The authors thank to Blairgowrie Yacht Squadron, Royal Brighton Yacht Club, Royal Melbourne Yacht Squadron and Queenscliff Harbour for for access to the field site.
-To Amanda Pettersen and Hayley Cameron for their help in the elaboration of the draft of this paper, Martino Malerba for the stadistics adivicesadivices, Mattia Pierangelini, Camila Arnes and Yussi Palacios for their help in the field.
-C.R.W. and D.J.M. are supported by grants from the Australian Research Council.
-M.E.L. is supported by grants formo Conicyt Becas-Chile Scholarship.
+The authors thank to Blairgowrie Yacht Squadron, Royal Brighton Yacht Club, Royal Melbourne Yacht Squadron and Queenscliff Harbour for access to the field site.
+To Amanda Pettersen and Hayley Cameron for their help in the elaboration of the draft of this paper, Martino Malerba for statistical advices, Mattia Pierangelini, Camila Arnes and Yussi Palacios for their help in the field.
+C.R.W. and D.J.M. were supported by grants from the Australian Research Council.
+M.E.L. is supported by grants from Conicyt Becas-Chile Scholarship.
+D.R.B. is funded by the Monash University Centre for Geometric Biology.

 LITERATURE CITED